Talk to us 01204 238 046

 What are the key public sector Professional Services frameworks in the UK?

-We want to cover the key industry professional services frameworks which are UK-wide.
+In this section we will cover the key industry professional services frameworks which are UK-wide.
 There will be lots of others for specific Universities or Councils, however, these are key ones for the UK, in our opinion.

 CCS Professional Services Frameworks